-Inside the World of Materials Research at the Max-Planck-Institut für Eisenforschung.
+Inside the World of Materials Research

 The institute pursues a strong interdisciplinary approach by combining chemistry, physics, metallurgy and material sciences to develop new high-performance materials for use as high-tech structural and functional components.